Sea to Summit Pocket Shower

 Filling up the shower can be a bit tricky sometimes, especially if access to the body of water is limited.
 The upper end makes for a huge opening, so if there's flowing water and you can place it under a mini waterfall or in a strong stream (just don't lose it), it fills up in seconds.

 Important note: the head at the bottom is sturdy, but not indestructible.
-If the shower is full and it's carelessly placed with the head down or dragged along, the seam around the head will fail eventually.
+If the shower is full and it's carelessly placed with the head down or dragged along, the seam around the head will fail relatively quickly.

 If the inside is dry (it can be turned inside-out and dried quickly), the shower bag can be used really well as a dry bag.
 In fact, this thing, in essence, is Sea-to-Summit's dry bag with the shower head attached.
 If really bad weather is looming or a deep river crossing is inevitable, it's vital to keep things like the sleeping bag bone dry.
 The shower can do great double duty for this purpose.